anzizhao/ExchangeAssignMarco/README.md

 # ExchangeAssignMarco
-It can be used under vs2010
+It can be used under vs2010 IDE